tcpeoples/CSG3023-22SPFinal/README.md

 - Bricks (spawner) – empty object to hold the instantiate bricks.
 Use the BrickSpwaner class to Instantiate bricks, for 7 columns (y) for 7 rows (x).
 - Ball – prefab sphere.
 The ball should bounce using a Physics Material.
   - The ball should have a RigidBody with no gravity, sues a small mass with no drag.
+  - Ball should have an audio source for the bounce clip.
 - Brick – prefab object.
 Art team has already placed in prefab folder

 **Visuals**